guto-alves/ninja_mobile/README.md

 In the game, you'll be a ninja and your mission is to develop your skills and chart your own ninja path to becoming a Kage!!
 </p>

+> Note: The application was developed 100% in Flutter.
+The source code contained in this repository is just the shell of a project.
+The current application code is kept private.

 ## Download App
 <a href="https://play.google.com/store/apps/details?id=com.gutotech.borutogame"><img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" width="200"></img></a>